 “It's not what you say, it's how you say it.”

-Right?
 I say that to my kids all the time.
-I may sound like a broken record, but my kids definitely understand that their intention is an important part of any good communication.
+I may sound like a broken record, but my kids definitely understand that tone of voice is a key part of any good communication.

 Communication happens in tone, expression, gesture – there's a lot more to it than simple words.